-- Removing barriers to industrial area investment and facilitating development through the use of incentives and regulatory relief. - Concentrating industrial attraction efforts in near-term industrial areas, such as the Yorkville Business Center and the Fox Industrial Park. - Facilitating redevelopment of Industrial areas to accommodate industrial developments of different sizes and to achieve more modern office park settings.
+- Removing barriers to industrial area investment and facilitating development through the use of incentives and regulatory relief. - Concentrating industrial attraction efforts in near-term industrial areas, such as the Yorkville Business Center and the Fox Industrial Park. - Facilitating redevelopment of Industrial areas to accommodate industrial uses of different sizes and to achieve more modern office park settings. - Encouraging best practices in industrial building/park design, stormwater management, landscape buffering and placemaking.